dev-tnsq/BlendMCP/README.md

 ## 🚀 Features

 - **Natural Language DeFi:** Lend, borrow, repay, withdraw, and more—by command.
-- **Pool Management:** Create new pools, add reserves, and manage Blend pools programmatically.
+- **Pool Management:** Create and manage Blend pools programmatically.
 - **Risk Analysis:** Fetch and analyze pool/user data for safety and investment decisions.
 - **Composable Workflows:** Chain actions together (e.g., "analyze pool, then lend if safe").
-- **AI Assistant Integration:** Works with ChatGPT, Claude, or your own custom AI/bot.
+- **AI Assistant Integration:** Works with Claude, ChatGPT, or your own custom AI/bot.
 - **Extensible:** Add new tools for NFTs, bridges, or any Soroban contract.
-- **More features coming soon!**

 ---